Dogs don't always scream or cry when in pain.

 These can all suggest there might be an issue but the only accurate way is to get your dog checked over with a physical examination.

-So, if nothing else I would love you to keep a very close eye on your furbabies, and if you suspect your dog is in pain, note down the signs that makes you concerned and book a vet appointment.
+So keep a close eye on your furbabies, and if you suspect your dog is in pain, note down the signs that makes you concerned and book a vet appointment.
 Alternatively book in for a Muscular Health Check with me (or a fellow Canine Massage Guild therapist).
 Click here for more information on the health checks I provide.

 Or book your dog in for a massage.
-I can help them if they are in pain, but even if they aren't it is an excellent opportunity to have a thorough, whole body treatment which will make them feel incredible.
+I can help them if they are in pain, but even if they aren't it is an excellent opportunity to have a thorough, whole body treatment which will make them feel incredible and could pick up little niggles before they become painful.

 "I am so pleased - All the hard work you've done with Bramble has been life changing for her."
 Karen White, Aylesbury